Day 24

 MORE ABOUT THIS COUNTRY

-Libya remains in 4th position in the World Watch report 2022 by Open Doors for severe Christian persecution.
+Libya is now in 5th position in the World Watch report 2023 by Open Doors for severe Christian persecution.
 Abdul Hamid Mohammed Dbeibeh is a Libyan politician who is the current Prime Minister of Libya’s interim Government of National Unity.
-Incumbent Mohamed al-Menfi has been the president since 15 March 2021.
-The Libyan Prime Minister suggested holding parliamentary elections at the end of 2022 and to start preparations for polls in June.
+Incumbent Mohamed al-Menfi is the president since 15 March 2021.
+Libyan Prime Minister suggested holding parliamentary elections at the end of 2022 and to start preparations for polls in June.
 Libya’s government has been unstable for a decade.
 The situation for Christians in Libya changed drastically after the Gaddafi regime fell.
-The country fell into chaos, and weapons and Islamist ideologies flowed across the relaxed borders of Egypt.
-Islamist militia groups such as Ansar al-Sharia, the Nusra Front, and ISIS firmly embedded themselves in Libya and began to hunt down Christians.
+The country fell into chaos, and weapons and Islamist ideologies flowed across the relaxed borders from Egypt.
+Islamist militia groups such as Ansar al Sharia, the Nusra Front, and ISIS had firmly embedded themselves in Libya and begun to hunt down Christians.
 The world will never forget that on a beach ISIS beheaded Coptic Christians for their faith in Christ.

 CHIEF OF STATE